chris-moreton/concourse-pipeline-controller/README.md

 e.g.

     directorzone-api

+This must be the name of your GitHub repository.

 Update the repositories.yml file to include your project.
 Included projects must be repositories in the GitHub organisation specified when the pipeline controller was [created](<https://github.com/chris-moreton/concourse-pipeline-controller/wiki/Creating-Your-Own-Pipeline-Controller>).